alastairfraser/website/content/research/_index.md

 ***

+## Info for prospective students

+I'm available to advise on topics closely related to my research.
+I have several projects that are potentially suitable for an honours or MEcA thesis, or an undergrad student wishing to gain experience with empirical work.
+I unfortunately do not have any paid RA opportunities at this time.
+***

 ## Works in progress

   * Intensive and Extensive Margin Responses in Electricity Conservation: How Households Respond to Financial Rewards.
 [Paper.](papers/Fraser_BCH_May2019.pdf) [Appendix.](papers/Fraser_BCHAppendix_May2019.pdf)